johnsosoka/site-johnsosoka-com/website/_pages/grinkers.md

 ![grinkers-outside](https://media.johnsosoka.com/pages/grinkers/grinkers-front.jpeg)

-Grinker's was a charming arcade in Eagle, Idaho.
+Grinkers was a charming arcade in Eagle, Idaho.
 It hosted a large variety of arcade games and pinball machines.
 It was a great place to hang out, grab a sandwich and play some games.
 They changed business models, at one point offering a membership.
 We supported them throughout, purchasing memberships and playing games.
 Unfortunately, they closed in October 2020.

-This page is a tribute to Grinker's.
+This page is a tribute to Grinkers.
 We miss you!

 ![grinkers-inside](https://media.johnsosoka.com/pages/grinkers/IMG_4280.jpeg)

 ## Menu

-Grinker's had surprisingly good sandwiches.
+Grinkers had surprisingly good sandwiches.

 {% assign carousel = site.data.carousels['grinkers-menu'] %}
 {% include carousel.html images=carousel %}